Wendy Appiah was surrounded by animals at a young age and has wanted to work with them all her life.

 “I spent most of my break times in the Animal Centre.
 It was amazing having so many different species close together and be able to look after the animals, understand their habits and behaviour and the environments they live in.”

-Wendy, from Enfield, is studying for a BSc (Hons) Bioveterinary Sciences and hopes to progress to a Bachelor of Veterinary Medicine (BVetMed) to qualify as veterinary surgeon.
+Wendy, from Enfield, is studying for a BSc (Hons) in Bioveterinary Sciences and hopes to progress to a Bachelor of Veterinary Medicine (BVetMed) to qualify as a veterinary surgeon.

-She said: “CANDI really helped prepare me for my degree.
-We studied bioscience and biochemistry on the Animal Management course, and there has been quite a lot of cross-over with my first year of my degree.
+She said: “Capital City College really helped prepare me for my degree.
+We studied bioscience and biochemistry in the Animal Management course, and there has been quite a lot of cross-over with the first year of my degree.

-“All the lessons at CANDI were super engaging.
+“All the lessons were super engaging.
 You take in everything the teacher says and are around other people who clearly love animals and understand your obsession.

-“You need the right people to teach you, and that’s what CANDI has.
+“You need the right people to teach you, and that’s what the college has.
 The teachers are really friendly.
 You can just go up to them and ask them anything, they are so open and support you with everything.
 It’s like talking to your best friend.”

-CANDI offers an Animal Management Level 3 Diploma, the equivalent of up to three A Levels, and Animal Care Diplomas at Level 1-2.
+Capital City College offers an Animal Management Level 3 Diploma, the equivalent of up to three A Levels, and Animal Care Diplomas at Levels 1-2.

 Find out more and apply now for Animal Care courses.